PrimeOleg/100-days-of-code/README.md

 # Projects based off of angela yu's course, mostly practice and will not be used as portfolio projects
-## except projects that i made fully by myself without any help in which case different repo is created
+## except projects that i made fully by myself in which case different repo is created